brigadecore/kashti/docs/install.md

 To install the Brigade UI to a Kubernetes cluster:

 1. [Install Brigade](https://github.com/Azure/brigade)
-2. Clone this repo and `cd` into the root of the repo
+1. Clone this repo and `cd` into the root of the repo
+1. `helm repo add brigade https://azure.github.io/brigade-charts`
-3. `helm install -n kashti ./charts/kashti`
+1. `helm install -n kashti brigade/kashti`
-4. `brig dashboard` - then access through your browser at http://localhost:8081
+1. `brig dashboard` - then access through your browser at http://localhost:8081

 > You can specify another port to access the dashboard by using `brig dashboard --port <another-port>`